celo-org/celo-monorepo/packages/phone-number-privacy/signer/azure-templates/README.md

 ## Deploy the database (postgres)

-Fill in the params in `db-parameters.json` and then run the following:
+Fill in the `TODO` placeholder params in `db-parameters.json` and then run the following:

 ```bash
 SERVER_NAME={YOUR_SERVER_NAME}

 az deployment group create \
   --resource-group $RESOURCE_GROUP \
   --template-file db-template.json \